 interfaces are selected.
 First, the available network interfaces are listed.

-whether you want to show all
+You can choose whether you want to show all

 interfaces, or just Ethernet interfaces.
 The interfaces are repeatedly